 “CRISPR/Cas9-based gene targeting holds great promise for systematic understanding of the molecular basis underlying the assembly, function, and dysfunction of neural circuits,” notes Hiroki Taniguchi, Ph.D.
 “The perfect matching between genotypes determined by our single cell sequencing and those deduced from phenotype evaluation, suggests that our approach is a powerful new method capable of enhancing the reliability and expanding the applications of CRISPR-based techniques.”

 This work was supported by the Max Planck Florida Institute for Neuroscience, National Institutes of Health Grant, Uehara Memorial Foundation and NARSAD Young Investigator Grant.
 The content of this article is solely the responsibility of the authors and does not necessarily represent the official views of the funding agencies.

-Above illustration: The scientists “reading” the DNA of CRISPR/Cas9-edited neurons serve as a metaphor for the newly devised strategy that allows the linking of phenotype to genotype.
+Featured illustration: The scientists “reading” the DNA of CRISPR/Cas9-edited neurons serve as a metaphor for the newly devised strategy that allows the linking of phenotype to genotype.
 This method allows the study of CRISPR-mediated effects in cells while accurately ascertaining the exact DNA changes that caused them.